evainfeld/impakt-back/README.md

 _NOTE_: `https://github.com/aws-samples/aws-cdk-examples/tree/master/typescript/appsync-graphql-dynamodb` as better approach.
 Curretly things stored in `schema.gpl` and `resolvers/` are copied into deloyment descriptor `deploy-cfn.yml` using `template.sh` script.
 _NOTE_: Don't know yet how to deploy AppSync supporting only api key

+## DynamoDB design

+There is one table called `changeAgentTable` that is used to store all documents comming from FE, throuout API.
+Currently key design is as follows:

+### primary key

+- _partition key_: `orgRangeKey` (format: <org_name>::<first_layer_region>::<second_layer_region>).
+As application design requires that chat and other resources should be as local as possible, we come to idea that traffic inside region should also be on resonable level.
+Otherwise region should be devidided into smaller ones to make peaple less overhelmed by data comming.
+- _sort key_: `id` (format <org_name>-<doc_type>-<some_data> _NOTE_ some_data format may warry between doc_types, as some of them requires sorting capabilities and others just uniqueness.

+### global secondary index

+- _org-index_: _partition key_: `org`, some frequently used queries requires just obtaining all specified documents for selected organization.
+Using secondary index and query in general gives better performance than `scan` with filter throughout whole table.

 ## sample for GraphQL Playground